 All members of the university community should be aware of the Title IX policy and process related to discrimination based on sex.
-The purpose, scope, policy, definitions and reporting structure for Title IX can be found in the Title IX Policy section of the University Student Policies Handbook (pp. 46-55).
+The purpose, scope, policy, definitions and reporting structure for Title IX can be found in the Title IX Policy section of the University Student Policies Handbook.